globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

-Swing-Tree will bind the `firstName` and `lastName` properties of the `PersonViewModel` to the `JTextField` components and will automatically update the `JTextField` components whenever the `firstName` or `lastName` properties change.
+Swing-Tree will bind the `firstName` and `lastName` properties of the `PersonViewModel` to the `JTextField` components and will automatically update the `JTextField` components whenever the `firstName` or `lastName` properties change (their `set` methods are called).
 Conversely, whenever the user changes the text in the `JTextField` components the `firstName` and `lastName` properties will be updated as well, which will in turn trigger the `onAct` callbacks!
+In this example the `onAct` change listener will set the `fullName` property, which will automatically translate to the corresponding `JTextField` component in the UI.

-The powerful thing about this example is that we managed to affect the state of the UI (the full name) without actually depending on the UI at all, meaning there is not even a single reference to a Swing component in the `PersonViewModel` class!
+The powerful thing about this example is that we managed to affect the state of the UI (the full name) without actually depending on the UI at all, meaning that there is not even a single reference to a Swing component in the `PersonViewModel` class!

-Not only does this allow us to write unit tests for our business logic you can also easily swap out the Swing UI for a different UI implementation without having to change the business logic at all!
+Not only does this allow us to write unit tests for our business logic we can now also easily swap out the Swing UI for a different UI implementation without having to change the business logic at all!

 How cool is that? :)